Harris STUNS Crowd With Trump Truth Bomb

 “We are seeing people stay quiet.
 We are seeing organizations stay quiet.
 We are seeing capitulating to clearly unconstitutional threats,” Harris continued, expressing concern over the chilling effect on public discourse and civic engagement.

-Her remarks come as President Trump has moved aggressively to dismantle Biden-era policies through executive action.
-According to White House fact sheets and multiple news reports, Trump has rescinded nearly 80 of Biden’s executive orders on his first day in office, with an additional 19 executive actions revoked in March alone.
+Her remarks came as President Trump has moved aggressively to dismantle Biden-era policies through executive action.
+According to White House fact sheets and multiple news reports, Trump rescinded nearly 80 of Biden’s executive orders on his first day in office, with an additional 19 executive actions revoked in March alone.

 The targeted policies span a wide range of issues, including those related to what the current administration describes as “radical gender ideology,” climate initiatives labeled as “Green New Deal” policies, union-focused labor practices, and biotechnology programs from the previous administration.

 The scope and pace of these changes represent an unprecedented use of executive authority.
-According to CBS News, Trump has issued a record 100 executive orders within his first 100 days in office, surpassing the number issued by previous presidents during similar timeframes.
+According to CBS News, Trump issued a record 100 executive orders within his first 100 days in office, surpassing the number issued by previous presidents during similar timeframes.

 The swift policy reversals align with statements Trump made during his campaign.
 According to multiple sources, he had promised to “undo almost everything Biden did” through executive orders, with many changes implemented on his first day back in office.